Uncover Nova Scotia’s Vibrant Arts and Culture This Fall

 Looking for a special souvenir to remember your Nova Scotia trip?
 A road trip along the Northumberland Shore will give you ample opportunities to stop at a variety of shops selling a range of handmade pieces from knives to soap; hooked rugs to pewter, you better bring an extra suitcase!

-Visit Sara’s studio just outside of Tatamagouche and choose from a selection of functional yet stylish stoneware pieces.
-See her workshop, chat and get insight into her creative process, inspiration and even watch her throw pots on the wheel.
+Visit Sara’s studio just outside of Tatamagouche and choose from a selection of functional yet stylish stoneware pieces along with her decorative hooked rugs.
+Take a tour of her workshop, chat and get insight into her creative process as well as her inspiration and if you’re lucky you can even watch her throw pots on the wheel.

 Enjoy a cup of tea and a homemade oatcake as you learn about the many hand-dyed fabrics and materials used in rug-hooking.
 Then, settle into the calm oasis of the knitting room in the rug hooking studio, where you’ll be guided by an experienced instructor to try your hand at this traditional, colourful Maritime craft.